top of page

 Screenshot 2023-10-21 at 11.02.37 AM.png

-District 139 Judge Roberto "Bobby" Flores (IN) up for re-election 2024.
+District 139 Judge Roberto "Bobby" Flores (IN) Unopposed.
+Up for re-election 2024.
 Judge Roberto “Bobby” Flores BA from San Houston State University, JD from the University of Houston Law Center.
 He was elected to the 139th District Court in 2004.
 Before he was a Judge for the 92nd District Court from 1992-2004.

 Source: https://trellis.law/judge/roberto.flores